unstru/Skwitch/README.md

 Skwitch/Animation will allow two easily build animations thanks to keywords, keyframes and interpolations.
 It subscribes to Skwitch/Timeline and thanks to keyframes animate your views.
-Although it currently depends on Skwitch/Timeline, it could be used just to do animations thank's to a whatever triggers 'tick', state. ( to do ? ).
+Although it currently depends on Skwitch/Timeline, it could be used just to do animations thanks to a whatever triggers 'tick', state. ( to do ? ).

 Exemple code :